 There are many different types of CMT.
 The symptoms someone has and at what age they start varies depending on the type.
 In some kinds of CMT, babies and toddlers have weakness and muscle loss.
 They may:

 - hold their head up, sit, crawl, stand, and walk later than most kids do

 - fall more than brothers, sisters, or playmates of the same age

 - have trouble grasping or holding items

-In the most common forms of Charcot (shahr-KOE)-Marie-Tooth disease, symptoms first appear in teenagers or young adults.
-Symptoms all relate to muscle weakness or numbness in the hands, forearms, lower legs, and feet, and include:
+In the most common forms of Charcot (shahr-KOE)-Marie-Tooth disease, symptoms first appear in teens or young adults.
+Symptoms all relate to muscle weakness or changes in sensation in the hands, forearms, lower legs, and feet, and include:

 - trouble buttoning clothing and holding small items such as coins

 - stumbling or unsteady steps, which may look like clumsiness

 - dragging the feet or toes while walking (foot drop)

 - feet with high arches and toes that stay curled (hammertoes)